unitoftime/ko/ideas.md

 - [ ] prevent signed integer overflow (on adds and subtracts) - There's builtins in gcc
 - [ ] Default functions for structs: Just to have one single place that I can call to return a default struct <- maybe not needed, bc I think {0} works for all my cases
 - [ ] When assigning complits and default values, there is probably some places where I can do things like {{0}} or {0},
+- [ ] is there a warning flag I can enable to catch implicit casting?
+So they never happen

 # Things I'm unsure about
 - glibc linking vs musl